Version 1.2 25/10/2019

 Downloading maps is free for small/medium use (currently 100,000 free requests per month) though charges can be significant for large scale use (currently $2 per extra 1000 requests per month).

-The attached application includes 6 sample photos for testing how the application works.
+I've also included 6 sample photos for testing how the application works.

 5 of the photos include geolocation data